Reaching the Internet Majority

 Page size should be kept to a minimum.
 (500 words or less).
 Optimize your pictures to load quickly!!

-Keeping Up with Trends
+Keeping Up with Hi-Tech Trends

 The internet and the equipment and software used to access it has changed so much and so fast in the last 10 years, it is hard to keep up.

 Just a short time ago web designers had to design web pages that performed as well on dial up as they did on DSL high speed connections.
+(Get this.
+Our site runs faster on dial up than it does on Hughesnet satellite.)

 One of the best ways that I have found to keep up with the ever changing internet is by using Google Analytics.
-And it's FREE!
-I've paid hundreds of dollars for tracking software that doesn't do what this free software does.

-Sign up for a free Google account.
-As soon as you publish your website, open a Google Analytics account for the domain.
-Add a little javascript to the bottom of each page.
-Add that same javascript each time you add a new web page and you'll be able to track every visitor that comes to your website.
+Add a little javascript to the head section of each page.
+Add that same javascript each time you add a new web page and you'll be able to track every visitor that comes to your website, what browser they use, their device, its resolution and more.

 Web Browsers